e-nzym3/blog/content/en/posts/iot-router_belkin-N450/index.md

 1441792       0x160000        Squashfs filesystem, little endian, version 4.0, compression:lzma, size: 2161593 bytes, 870 inodes, blocksize: 131072 bytes, created: 2038-07-30 03:14:08
 ```

-Binwalk extracted the firmware along with the squashed file system, granting me access to everything the router has to offer.
+Binwalk extracted the firmware along with the squashed file system, granting me access to everything the router had to offer.

 At this point, I spent several hours browsing through the firmware to see if I can find anything that enables UART input, but was unsuccessful.
 As such, my next step was: MODSSSS.

 ### Modifying Firmware
-To modify the firmware of the device, I first referenced back to my `binwalk` output so that I can take note of where the squashfs filesystem resided.
+To modify the firmware, I first referenced back to my `binwalk` output so that I can take note of where the squashfs filesystem resided.
 ```
 1441792       0x160000        Squashfs filesystem, little endian, version 4.0, compression:lzma, size: 2161593 bytes, 870 inodes, blocksize: 131072 bytes, created: 2038-07-30 03:14:08
 ```